heygrady/blog/source/_posts/2011-08-06-recreating-photoshop-drop-shadows-in-css3-and-compass.markdown

 comments: true
 categories: compass sass css
 ---
 <p>A challenge all web developers face is converting Photoshop documents into real, functioning web pages.
-Often this is a simple matter of measuring things and picking colors but in the case of drop shadows recreating them in CSS3 can be challenging.
+Often this is a simple matter of measuring things and picking colors, but in the case of drop shadows recreating them in CSS3 can be challenging.
 For some reason I have yet to find a tool that will simply translate the settings from the Photoshop Layer Style Drop Shadow dialog into proper CSS3 &mdash; so I decided to create one in Compass.
 I created a Sass <code>@mixin</code> that relies on Compass to easily create CSS3 <code>box-shadow</code>s from the values found in Photoshop.</p>
 <p><strong>UPDATE:</strong> a <a href="https://github.com/heygrady/compass-photoshop-drop-shadow">Github repo</a> and <a href="https://rubygems.org/gems/compass-photoshop-drop-shadow">Ruby Gem</a> have been created.</p>
 <!--more-->
 {% h2 Photoshop Layer Style Drop Shadow Dialog %}